Meet Our Concentrators!

 Each year, the Center for Latin American and Caribbean Studies hosts a number of concentrators with a diverse and fascinating array of interests.
 These students are definitely poised to make important contributions to the field.
 Find out more about them from their biographies below!

-Jordan Beard is a junior concentrating in Latin American and Caribbean Studies.
+Jordan Beard is a senior concentrating in Latin American and Caribbean Studies.
 Born in San Juan, Puerto Rico, these days he calls Boston home.
 He spent spring 2012 in Havana, Cuba studying race relations and the emergence of rap music as a platform fostering social and political activism on the island.
 He is interested in the intersection of new media, music, and politics across Latin America.
 Jordan spends his free time making films and listening to Brazilian music from the 60s.

 Camisia Glasgow continues to call the twin islands of Trinidad and Tobago home despite having moved at the age of five and having only lived on one of them.
 She comes to Brown from Decatur, GA – a city enclosed by Atlanta, and in her sophomore spring, she was awarded a Mellon Mays Fellowship.
 She spent the subsequent summer interning at El Instituto Argentino para la Igualdad, Diversidad e Integración, a human rights institute in Buenos Aires, Argentina.
-While in Buenos Aires, she began to research local understandings of blackness and black community organizing – inquiries she will further this spring while studying at the University of Buenos Aires.
+While in Buenos Aires, she began to research local understandings of blackness and black community organizing – inquiries she furthered last spring while studying at the University of Buenos Aires.
 As a dual concentrator in Ethnic Studies, Camisia is excited to use her scholarship as another plane for community engagement and to continue discovering applications for education in the realm of social justice.
 She continues to learn about alternate visions of education through her involvement in English for Action as an ESOL educator and volunteer coordinator.
 Outside of class, she likes to cook, photograph her creations and belly dance.

 Aron Lesser has lived in the United States, Brazil, and Israel, and speaks English, Spanish, Portuguese, Italian and Hebrew.
 Aron received a Royce Fellowship to work on a travel guide to São Paulo, Brazil.
 It will focus on non-consumptive aspects in order to promote a new way of visiting cities: as a cultural journey.
 He plans to release the guide by the end of the year.